Holidays

 1 hour walking

 After breakfast, we leave the village of Sajama and make the short drive (30 min.) to the Kasiri Valley, stopping en route to view the geysers of Juntuma.
 Here we'll enjoy a two hour hike to the Kasiri Lagoon (4800m), with the likelihood of meeting lots of vicunas on the way.
-After this we will embark on another 2 hour walk, taking in spectacular views as we ascend to one of the craters of Condoriri Mountain to visit the Lake Chairkota at 5000m.
-This is considered one of the most magical areas in this setting of mountain and desert.
-Finally we descend by sandy scree slope to arrive at the hot springs of Junchusuma for a very relaxing bath.
-On the drive back to our hotel in Sajama, we pass Wanakota Lagoon where we can view the incredible variety of birdlife.
-On the way back we will stop at the geysers of Sajama for a chance to take photos.
-We will be back in Sajama in time for lunch.
-In the early afternoon we continue our drive back to La Paz, breaking our journey with stops at the impressive canyons of "Ciudad de Piedra" and the church of Curawara de Carangas, known as the 'Sistine Chapel of the Andes'.
-Arriving in La Paz, we check in at the group hotel.
-Drive Time: 5 - 6hrs.
+After this we will embark on another 2 hour walk, taking in spectacular views as we ascend to one of the craters of Condoriri Mountain to visit Chiarkhota Lagoon at 5000m.
+Considered one of the most magical settings with the mountains and desert we will have enjoy our picnic lunch.
+Once rested we have a leisurely descent for 2 hours to reach the roadhead where we will meet our vehicles for a 20 minute transfer to the Hot springs of Sajama for a well-earned relaxing soak in the thermal waters.
+We return to our hostal in Samaja for a second night.

 Accommodation